 Poetry slam is a fast-paced, winner-take-all competition in which members of the audience judge the competing poets on their performed poetry.
 It was invented in the 1980s by a Chicago construction worker named Marc Smith (SO WHAT) as a way of drawing a new listening audience to poetry.

-The Boston Poetry Slam @ the Cantab Lounge holds a poetry slam every night.
+The Boston Poetry Slam at the Cantab Lounge holds a poetry slam as part of every show.
 Unless noted, National Poetry Slam rules are always in effect: poems must be the poet’s own original work of three minutes or less, using no props, no costumes, and no musical accompaniment.
 Poems are scored Olympic-style by judges selected from the audience, with penalties levied for exceeding the time limit.
 For more information, see the guide for first-time slammers.

 Poetry slams are listed on the schedule for the weekly show.
 All slams at the venue fall into one of the following categories:

 - open poetry slam (also known as an 8×8) — Open poetry slams are open to the first eight sign-ups.
 The format is a three-round head-to-head for a prize of $10 and a spot in the 8×8 Champion of Champions round.
 The winner may also qualify for the Team Selection Slams or the World Qualifier.